GitGudBruhh/SOI_24_RnC/README.md

 Each update to the motor drive signals is met with an acknowledgement,`MOTOR_INP_RECV_ACK`, from the server.
 Once the player closes the simulator window, the server waits for a client message and then sends back a `SIM_COMPLETE` message, closing the connection.

 In the sensor data channel, the client is required to send a `SENSOR_DATA_REQ` message to the server to fetch the sensor data.
 Under normal working conditions, the server will respond with the sensor data string.
 However, if the simulator has not been completely set up, the server responds with a `SENSOR_DATA_UNAVAIL` message.
-For each message received, the client is **required** to send an acknowledgement to the server.
 Similar to the motor drive inputs channel, once the simulator window is closed, the server waits for a message from the client, and then sends back `SIM_COMPLETE` message.

 Note: It is recommended that the player use the `SIM_COMPLETE` messages to detect the end of simulation instead of directly interacting with the simulator's files.